There’s still time! The complete guide to getting your marketing right for the rest of 2020

 Marketers need to be careful how they approach their prospects to avoid creating more fear or scarcity while still growing their audiences.

-To do this, marketers need to take a fresh approach.
+To do this, marketers need to take a fresh approach and carefully listen to advice from their strategic marketing consultant.
 In this guide we take you through what you should be considering with your marketing for the rest of 2020, and into 2021.

 You need to approach your marketing with fresh eyes